trilitech/tezos-developer-docs/docs/tutorials/join-dal-baker/prepare-account.md

 title: "Step 3: Set up a baker account on Weeklynet"
 authors: Tezos core developers
 last_update:
-  date: 28 February 2024
+  date: 6 March 2024
 ---

 Our baker needs a user account consisting of a pair of keys and an address.
+In this section, you use the Octez client to create an account and register it as a delegate.

 1. Open a new terminal window in the same environment.
 If you are using a Docker container, you can enter the container with the `docker exec` command, as in `docker exec -it my-image /bin/sh`.
 To get the name of the Docker container, you run the `docker ps` command.

-1. Set your installation of the Octez client to use your node:

-   - If you have not used the Octez client yet, run this command to initialize it:

-      ```bash
-      octez-client -E http://127.0.0.1:8732 config init
-      ```

-   - If you have already initialized the Octez client, run this command to instruct it to query your node:

-      ```bash
-      octez-client -E http://127.0.0.1:8732 config update
-      ```

-   For bakers, it's important to set the Octez client to use their node rather than a public node because the baker daemon uses the client configuration and the baker daemon should use the local node.

-1. Optional: Hide the network warning message by running this command:
+1. Optional: Hide the Octez client's network warning message by running this command:

    ```bash
    export TEZOS_CLIENT_UNSAFE_DISABLE_DISCLAIMER=y